Iamnir/IMF-API-Dataflow/README.md

 ```

 ## Customization
-Modify `data_dict` to include desired countries, sectors, and indicators to extract different datasets.
+Modify `data_dict` to include desired structure of data series.
+Structure will be retrieved from the explorer file.

 ## Contributions
 Feel free to fork, improve, and submit pull requests!